jmorvay/Frinx-docs/FRINX_ODL_Distribution/Carbon/Operations_Manual/clustering-overview.md

 1\.
 Determine the three machines (nodes) that will make up the cluster and copy the Frinx ODL distribution to each of those machines.
 2\.
 Unzip the controller distribution.

 3\.
-On each machine, in the Frinx ODL etc/ folder edit org.apache.karaf.features.cfg to add the feature odl-mdsal-clustering to the odlFeaturesBoot line (you can keep any other features you currently have listed, just use a comma to separate features):
+In the Frinx ODL etc/ folder edit the file `org.apache.karaf.features.cfg`: Find the line that begins with '#odlFeaturesBoot'.
+Remove '#' and add the feature 'odl-mdsal-clustering' (you can keep any other features you currently have listed, just use a comma to separate features).
+The format should be as follows:

 odlFeaturesBoot=odl-mdsal-clustering

+Save the file.

 4\.
 Run Karaf: In your main Frinx ODL directory, type